emilydiana/academic-kickstart/content/authors/admin/_index.md

 - Visitors
 ---

-I am a second year PhD students in Statistics at the Wharton School, University of Pennsylvania, where I am fortunate to be working with Michael Kearns and Aaron Roth.
+I am a second year PhD students in Statistics at the Wharton School, University of Pennsylvania, where I am fortunate to be working with Michael Kearns.